-Chiusi della Verna, located in the enchanting Arno and Tiber river valleys, is positioned in the heart of the Casentinesi Forest National Park.
-Visible from a distance, the area’s shining feature is the San Francesco alla Verna Sanctuary, a structure that rises from the southern flank of Monte Penna.
-The area captures the intensity of Franciscan spiritual devotion, a feature amplified by its particularly evocative location.
+Chiusi della Verna, located in the charming Arno and Tiber river valleys, is positioned in the heart of the Casentinesi Forest National Park.
+Visible from a distance, the area’s highlight is the San Francesco alla Verna Sanctuary, a structure that rises from the southern flank of Monte Penna.
+The area captures the intensity of Franciscan spiritual devotion, an aspect that's enhanced by its particularly dramatic location.

 Since medieval times, Chiusi della Verna has been of considerable importance for religious devotees: this area was once the key junction of the old via Romea, a much-traveled path for Germanic pilgrims who favored this trail to the western via Francigena.
-Wayfarers from places beyond Germany traveled along the road, including pilgrims from Scandinavia, the Baltics, Slovenia and even England.
+The road was heavily trodden by travellers who came from Germany, Scandinavian, Baltic, and Slavic areas, and even from England.

-Chiusi della Verna is also known to compete with the neighboring town of Caprese Michelangelo as the birthplace of the famed Michelangelo Buonarroti: a number of studies reveal that the Renaissance artist might have been born in Chiusi when his father was the town’s Chief Magistrate.
+Chiusi della Verna is also known for competing with the adjacent Caprese Michelangelo as the birthplace of Michelangelo Buonarroti.
+Some studies show that the Renaissance artist was born in Chiusi during the period in which his father was mayor of the town.